JarrydWannenburg/Divvy-Trip-Data-Google-Analytics-Capstone/Report.md

 **Key Takeaways:**
 1. Trip volume increases with warmer seasons though it is more apparent in the casual rider group than members.
-2. Casual riders see an increase in all rideable types as volume increases whereas members see a shift in towards classic bikes from electric bikes as the weather warms.
+2. Casual riders see an increase in all rideable types as volume increases, whereas members see a shift in towards classic bikes from electric bikes as the weather warms.

 **Next Steps:**
 - Investigate seasonality effects in more detail.
 Seasonality may affect the times people ride outside or the day view of weekly distribution.